Strange metal from incoherent bosons: Results

 Note that $\mu_H \gg \mu_T$ can be recast in the form $H \gg \eta T$.
-Here, up to a logarithmic corrections, $\eta$ is just a constant~\footnote{$\eta=\frac{\mu_0+\tilde{g}_b \log(\gamma T/\mu_0)}{\alpha}$}.
+Here, $\eta$ can be considered as a constant prefactor up to a logarithmic corrections\footnote{$\eta=\frac{\mu_0+\tilde{g}_b \log(\gamma T/\mu_0)}{\alpha}$}.
 Consequently, in this high field regime, we have a linear-in-$H$ magnetoresistance.
 However, in the low field regime, $H\ll \eta T$, we have a quadratic $H$ dependence of the magnetoresistance.
-Notice that similar field evolution of magnetoresistance is recently reported in overdoped cuprates~\cite{Hussey2020}.
-As a result, our calculations unveil that the incoherent bosons can explain such a behavior of the MR.
+In a recent study~\cite{Hussey2020} on overdoped cuprates, the high field regime has a linear dependence of the MR with the magnetic field and displays a quadratic evolution of the MR at the low field regime.
+Remarkably, our calculations unveil that the incoherent bosons can explain such a behavior of the MR.

 Lastly, we comment on the scaling of the in-plane magnetoresistance with that observed experimentally.
 The in-plane MR is given by